UA-141369524-4

 It’s a good balance FOR sweet taste buds with a healthy mix so there’s NO compromise.

-And this is an EASY challenge because there are only 3 wholesome ingredients needed for this one-bowl sugar cookie to come together.
+And this is an EASY challenge because there are only 3 wholesome ingredients needed for these one-bowl sugar cookies to come together.
+And white table sugar is not one of them.

 But it was not easy to come up with this on my end…